Jut three hours north of Bangkok, try these incredible things to do in Khao Yai, Thailand’s whimsical city.

 21) Witches Brew Restaurant

-Located next to Palio — the Italian themed marketsquare — this witch themed restaurant is a great spot for dinner once you’re done with your shopping.
-Head over for western as well as local thai food and pair it up with an ice cold beer.
+The themed Witches Brew Restaurant is a great spot for dinner once you’re done with your shopping.
+Head over for Western as well as local Thai food — both best paired with an ice-cold beer.

 Address: 379/10 Veneto Piazza Thanarad Road, Moosi, Pak Chong District, Nakhon Ratchasima 30130, Thailand